krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-august.md

 These features are great...
 But they make my code not match the game's code.
 I believe I have the compiler flags pinned down since I have so many matching functions (Maximum Speed and Consistent Floats).
 Could these object files been compiled with different flags?
 I'm doubtful.
 It's way more likely the developers wrote code in way that prevented the optimization.

 For the first case, the solution is quite easy.
-For the first condition write `bar` to a local variable and compare agaisnt it and leave the second check as is.
+For the first condition write `bar` to a local variable and compare against it and leave the second check as is.
 The second type of optimization is the trickiest to fool without causing big changes to the output code so I tend not to overthink it.
 Luckily it hasn't been many the cases where I had to fool the compiler to output less ideal code.

 # Building on other platforms